 Try Platform Profiler Today

 You are invited to try Intel® VTune™ Amplifier - Platform Profiler feature.
-Just follow the link below for registration and download.
+Free download.

 Intel® VTune™ Amplifier - Platform Profiler is a tool that helps users to identify how well an application uses the underlying architecture and how users can optimize hardware configuration of their system.
 It displays high-level system configuration such as processor, memory, storage layout, PCIe* and network interfaces (see Figure 1), as well as performance metrics observed on the system such as CPU and memory utilization, CPU frequency, cycles per instruction (CPI), memory and disk input/output (I/O) throughput, power consumption, cache miss rate per instruction, and so on.
 Performance metrics collected by the tool can be used for deeper analysis and optimization.